geraldstanje/longest_compound_word/README.md

 #Overview
-This app finds the longest compound word from a sortest list of words.
+This app finds the longest compound-word in the list, which is also a concatenation of other sub-words that exist in the list.

 ##Set GOPATH
 Go the the top directory and set the GOPATH using: